-And if you’re someone like me who really loves to make kabobs, check out 20 Low-Carb Kabobs or Skewers for the Grill for more kabob recipes from Kalyn’s Kitchen and other low-carb sites around the web.
-And check out My Favorite Low-Carb and Keto Recipes with Pesto for more tasty ideas for using basil pesto!
+If you’re someone like me who loves to make kabobs, check out Low-Carb Kabobs or Skewers for the Grill for more kabob recipes from Kalyn’s Kitchen and other low-carb sites around the web.

 (Scroll down for complete recipe including nutritional information.)

-- Trim chicken breasts and cut into same-size chunks about 2 inches square.
+- Trim chicken breasts and cut into same-size chunks.

 - Whisk together vinaigrette dressing, basil pesto, fresh-squeezed lemon juice, and Spike Seasoning (affiliate link).

-- Put the chunks of chicken and marinade into a Ziploc bag or a plastic container with a tight fitting lid and marinate in the refrigerator at least 8 hours, or longer than that is fine too.
+- Put the chicken and marinade into a Ziploc bag or a plastic container with a tight fitting lid and marinate in the refrigerator at least 8 hours.

-- When you’re ready to cook, drain the chunks of chicken into a colander placed in the sink and let the chicken come to room temperature.
+- When you’re ready to cook, drain the chicken into a colander placed in the sink.

 - Preheat the grill to medium heat.

-- Thread the chicken chunks on to skewers.
-If you don’t have blade-type skewers like I used or double skewers for kabobs, be sure to push the chicken tightly together so it won’t spin around on the skewers when you turn the kabobs. (affiliate links)
+- Thread the chicken onto skewers, and and let it come to room temperature.
+If you don’t have blade-type skewers like I used or double skewers for kabobs, be sure to push the chicken tightly together so it won’t spin around on the skewers. (affiliate links)